hongping/hongping.github.io/_posts/2025-12-18-do-hobbyists-need-a-paid-coding-assistant.md

 Other times, I don’t care about the act of coding at all.
 I just want to see whether an idea works.
 In those cases, I’m happy to outsource the implementation entirely to AI tools, treating them like a development team while I play the role of the bossy customer who is setting requirements, reviewing results, and giving feedback.

 The mistake is pretending one mode fits all.
 As a hobbyist, the real choice isn’t whether to use AI, but when to step in as the builder, and when to step back and just ask for the result.
+AI coding tools are neither a shortcut nor a threat, instead, they’re an amplifier.
+What they amplify depends entirely on intent.
+When learning and craftsmanship are the goal, delegating too much to AI strips away the struggle that creates understanding.
+When exploration and validation are the goal, insisting on manual implementation is just self-imposed friction.

+The mature stance is being deliberate.
+Know when you want to _build_ and when you only want to _see_.
+Use AI as a reviewer when you care about authorship, and as an executor when you care about speed.
+Anything else is just sleepwalking into tools deciding how you work.

+In the end, hobby projects aren’t about shipping, they’re about choosing what kind of satisfaction you’re optimizing for.